-What is the difference between passive and active speakers?
+What is the difference between passive and powered speakers?

 Passive speakers need to be connected to an amplifier/receiver to produce sound.
 They have no power amplifier built in.
-Active speakers, on the other hand, have a built-in power amplifier.
-Active speakers can be connected directly to a CD player or a DVD player.
+Powered speakers, on the other hand, have a built-in power amplifier.
+Powered speakers can be connected directly to a CD player or a DVD player.
 The can also be connected directly to a turntable if the turntable has a built-in preamp.
-Active speakers need to be connected to power, while passive speakers don’t connect to power.
+Powered speakers need to be connected to power, while passive speakers don’t connect to power.